DavideFast/University/InfoVis/README.md

 # RECOMMENDATIONS

 > [!NOTE]
-> MODELS AND ALGORITHMS FOR DATA VISUALIZATION
+> PINGTIME

+PingTime is an application developed for "Models and Alghoritms For Data Visualization" exam.
-This project is about a PingPong Organization Application.
+This project is made by Mirko Bruschi, Michele Dalmonte and me.